RamsinghLab/atacseeker_app/project_notes.md

 - Use [MITObim](https://github.com/chrishah/MITObim) or [MIA](https://github.com/mpieva/mapping-iterative-assembler) to make a consensus
 - align reads using bwa against the consensus
-- use the heteroplasmy python script to detect heteroplasmies This I think should account for indels, use RCRS as reference and employ required filtering criteria for heteroplasmy detection.
+- use the heteroplasmy python script to detect heteroplasmies

+This, I think, should account for indels, use rCRS as reference and employ required filtering criteria for heteroplasmy detection.
 The thing I am worried about is how do we map the heteroplasmies back to RCRS.
 Also, we could use the consensus for normal cells to call heteroplasmies in senescent.
 Also, I might want to see how I can take care of NUMTs.

 ### ATACseq mtDNA ###